AaltoSciComp/scicomp-docs/triton/examples/openfoam/openfoam.rst

 image provided by OpenFOAM people.
 It has minimal amount of other software installed.

-Parallelization has been against Triton's OpenMPI, so using this container with other OpenMPI modules is discouraged.
+Parallelization is done against Triton's OpenMPI, so using this container with other OpenMPI modules is discouraged.

 Within the container OpenFOAM is installed under ``/opt/openfoam4/`` and